Number

 With the exception of high school students enrolled under Career and College Promise (CCP), all applicants and students who are not continuously enrolled or who have an expired Residency Certification Number are required to complete the North Carolina Residency Determination Service interview.

-Admission Requirements for Limited-Enrollment Programs
+Admission for Limited-Enrollment Programs

 A criminal background check and the following documentation may also be required to participate in certain programs’ clinical or practical training courses: